DHANYA06-ux/file-organizer/README.md

 [![License](https://img.shields.io/badge/License-MIT-green)](LICENSE)

 A desktop File Organizer built with Python and Tkinter.
-Automatically sorts files into categories like Images, Documents, Videos, etc., with features such as undo, logging, and customizable categories.
+Automatically sorts files into categories like Images, Documents, Videos, etc., with features such as undo, logging, customizable categories, and auto-scheduling.

 ## Features